Frequently Asked Questions

 Why don’t I see the right airplanes out the window.

 XSquawkBox can only load 8-10 models into memory at once.
 It will pick the closest model it can find for any given plane, but with only 10 models there may not be a good model to pick from.
-XSquawkBox does not attempt to match liveries based upon the airline and livery codes as broadcast by other pilot’s clients – it can’t use the livery name to perform any matching.
+XSquawkBox only makes a basic attempt to match liveries based upon the airline and livery codes as broadcast by other pilot’s clients – it can’t use the livery name to perform any matching.

-If a user on Microsoft Flight Simulator or Prepar3d has misconfigured their aircraft type, or it’s an aircraft for which you do not have a CSL model available, you will see them with the same plane model as you have, regardless of what plane they are flying.
+If a user on Microsoft Flight Simulator or Prepar3d has misconfigured their aircraft type, or it’s an aircraft for which you do not have a CSL model available, you will see them with the default aircraft you have configured in XSquawkBox , regardless of what plane they are actually flying.
 The XSquawkBox manual (which comes with the plugin download) features some trouble-shooting tips that can help resolve most of these issues.

 Some aircraft appear to float above the ground.